-When you receive your W-2 statement at the end of the year, the amount of wages shown on the form is your total compensation minus any amounts withheld by your employer under the BESTflex Plan or other non-taxable benefits.
+When you receive your W-2 statement at the end of the year, the amount of wages shown on the form is your total compensation minus any amounts withheld by your employer under your flexible compensation plan or other non-taxable benefits.
 You report these wages when you fill out your tax return.
 Your income tax is lower because it is based on a smaller gross taxable income.